trustgrid/docs/content/en/docs/user-management/policies/index.md

 This policy provides mostly read-only access but also has the ability to view and use tools within the portal and perform actions to resolve common issues (e.g. restarting/rebooting nodes).

-Target User: Entry level technical resources responsible for initial triage of support issues.
+Target User: Entry-level technical resources responsible for initial triage of support issues.

 #### tg-builtin-node-admin

 This policy provides the ability to make changes to most resources but is restricted from making changes that can have a wide impact such as changing a gateway node server settings.

-Target User: Mid-level technical resources that need to make changes to things like node VPN configuration and virtual networks routes, but should be restricted from making changes that can impact an entire organization when possible.
+Target User: Mid-level technical resources that need to make changes to things like node VPN configuration and virtual network routes, but should be restricted from making changes that can impact an entire organization when possible.

 #### tg-builtin-admin

-This policy has permissions to change almost all resources with the exceptions of Identity Providers and User Management.
+This policy has permission to change almost all resources with the exceptions of Identity Providers and User Management.

 Target User: Senior technical resources needing near full access.

 #### tg-builtin-access-admin

-This policy grants the ability to manage permissions and identity related resources including configuring Identity Providers, Add/Inviting Users, and creating and assigning policies
+This policy grants the ability to manage permissions and identity-related resources including configuring Identity Providers, Adding/Inviting Users, and creating and assigning policies

-Target User: Management or access control related resources responsible for granting access to the Trustgrid system.
+Target User: Management or access control-related resources responsible for granting access to the Trustgrid system.

-#### Resource-Scoped Policies
+## Resource-Scoped Policies

-Policies have a Resources section that allow the permissions granted to be limited to specific Trustgrid resources, such as nodes and clusters.
+Policies have a Resources section that allows the permissions granted to be limited to specific Trustgrid resources, such as nodes and clusters.
 This can be used to present a user with an extremely limited view in the portal.
 For example, an edge site technical contact could be given a login that was only permitted to see the nodes at their site.

 ![img](resources.png)